hugowangler/sesame/README.md

 After opening the repository for the first time it will be added as an entry in the config file, so you can open it from anywhere in the future.

+It should also be noted that `sesame open` will search upwards along the curreent working directory for a known git repository.
+This means that if you are inside a git repository and run `sesame open` from a subdirectory, it will still open the repository in your browser.

 ### Aliasing
 To make navigation event easier, I recommend at least aliasing the `sesame open` command to something shorter.
 I personally use the following alias: